andycroll/andycroll.com/_posts/2023/2023-07-17-beware-of-raw-erb.md

 The are two reasons where you might see this:

-One is for performance, because there is a small overhead to managing the sanitization of each of the strings, but if you have a large amount of text you might see a performance benefit from avoiding the escaping.
+One is for performance.
+There is a small overhead to managing the sanitization of each of the strings.
+If you have a large amount or very long strings you _may_ see a performance improvement by avoiding the escaping.

 The other is where managing the escaping of complicated strings is tricky, but that is _precisely_ where you need to do the work to properly manage potentially treacherous input yourself, or let the framework take the strain.